amaitou/Libft/README.md

 - **Mandatory Part 2**
 - **Bonus Part**

 In order to validate your project and have it accepted, you must at least do both of Mandatory Parts.
-(Bonus part is not that necessary but it gives extra XPs and it spreads The **`Blackhole`**).
+(Bonus part is not that necessary but it gives extra XPs and days for The **`Blackhole`**).

 ---